Nine Tips to Finding the Best Hair Transplant Surgeon

-Not only do we get patients from the greater Los Angeles area and all of California, we also see patients from the rest of the United States and other countries.
-Although many people are willing to travel to find the best hair transplant center for treatment of their baldness, some may prefer to find a local doctor.
+Parsa Mohebi Hair Restoration is proud to serve patients from the greater Los Angeles area as well as all of California, the rest of the United States and even other countries.
+Although many people are willing to travel anywhere they need to go to find the best hair transplant center to give them the hairline they desire, some patients prefer to use the services of a local doctor.

-Your doctor should be licensed in the state in which they practice medicine.
+- Certifications – Your doctor should be licensed in the state in which they practice medicine.
 Most hair transplant doctors are board-certified by the American Board of Hair Restoration Surgery (ABHRS) or the Fellowship of the International Society of Hair Restoration (FISHRS):

 - ABHRS – The American Board of Hair Restoration Surgery is the only qualifying board certification for hair transplant surgeons.
-Some of the qualifying factors for the American Board of Hair Restoration Surgery are hair restoration training either through fellowship training or experience gained over many years performing hair restoration surgery.
+Some of the qualifying factors for the American Board of Hair Restoration Surgery are hair restoration training either through fellowship training or experience gained over many years of performing hair restoration surgery.
 Candidates must provide documentation of a minimum number of hair restoration procedures performed by the physician themselves.
-In addition, candidates for board certification must pass a written and oral examination.
+In addition, candidates for board certification must pass both a written and oral examination.
 You can check the board certification status of your doctor through the ABHRS Find a Physician section of their website.

 - FISHRS – The Fellowship of the International Society of Hair Restoration is a recognizing certification established in 2012 by ISHRS in order to recognize members that possess an exceptional set of educational criteria, leadership positions, scientific achievements, publications and a quest for excellence in the field of hair restoration.
 An ISHRS fellow must meet established criteria over time to maintain their fellowship status.
 You can check the list of fellows of ISHRS here.

-Choose a doctor who is familiar with different hair restoration techniques rather than one who is only comfortable with one technique.
-This allows him/her to be flexible and make the best choice for your hair restoration needs.
-You should also ask questions to make sure the doctor is knowledgeable about the technique scheduled to be performed.
+- Hair Transplant Method – Pick a doctor that is familiar with various hair restoration techniques as opposed to only being comfortable performing one technique.
+This allows him/her to be flexible when making the final decision about the best hair transplant technique for your hair restoration needs.
+Be sure and ask questions to make sure the doctor is knowledgeable about the technique scheduled to be performed.

 - Are the grafts microscopically dissected?

-- Do all the technicians use stereo-microscopes?
+- Do all of the technicians use stereo-microscopes?